HackCC-Official/fall2025/README.md

 NEXT_PUBLIC_QR_SERVICE_URL=
 NEXT_PUBLIC_OUTREACH_SERVICE_URL=
 ```
+> [!IMPORTANT]
-For any new environmental variables, add them to the
+> For any new environmental variables, add them to the:
 - Dockerfile build and runtime steps
 - Docker compose build context